 1/2 cup shortening or butter

-For this vintage fruit tart recipe, sift dry ingredients.
+For this easy fruit tart recipe, sift dry ingredients.
 Cut in shortening.
 Add as little water as possible to make dough.
 Roll 1/8 inch thick on lightly floured board.
 Line shallow muffin rings.
 Brush with melted shortening.
-Fill with cherry filling (below).
+Fill with one of the cherry fillings (below).

-Canned Cherry Filling: (If fresh cherries are not available.)
 Drain canned cherries to get 1-3/4 to 2 cups of fruit.
 Mix 1/2 cup sugar and 1 tablespoon flour.
 Mix with cherries.
 Add 1 teaspoon lemon juice.
-Fills about 8 tartlets.
+Fills about 8 tartlet shells.

 1 cup currants, 1 cup sugar, 1/2 cup butter, 1 egg, 1 teaspoon vanilla.
 Mix all together and cook in pastry shells. —Mrs. H. A. Trotter